Seleucus I Nicator: Chandragupta and the Eastern Provinces

-From this, it seems that Seleucus surrendered the easternmost provinces of Arachosia, Gedrosia, Paropamisadae and perhaps also Aria.
+From this, it seems that Seleucus surrendered the easternmost parts of the provinces of Arachosia, Gedrosia, Paropamisadae and perhaps also Aria.
 On the other hand, he was accepted by other satraps of the eastern provinces.
 His Persian wife, Apama, may have helped him implement his rule in Bactria and Sogdiana.
 This would tend to be corroborated archaeologically, as concrete indications of Mauryan influence, such as the inscriptions of the Edicts of Ashoka which are known to be located in, for example, Kandhahar in today's southern Afghanistan.

 Some authors say that the argument relating to Seleucus handing over more of what is now southern Afghanistan is an exaggeration originating in a statement by Pliny the Elder referring not specifically to the lands received by Chandragupta, but rather to the various opinions of geographers regarding the definition of the word "India":